Towards Using Package Centrality Trend to Identify Packages in Decline: Evaluation Datasets

-One of the most reliable platforms developers use to select \npm packages for their projects is the official \npm search engine, the \npms~\cite{Abdellatif_IST2020,npms_about:online}.
-The \npms engine continuously analyzes the \npm ecosystem, and collects 27 package metrics from different sources (e.g. package repository on GitHub).
+One of the most reliable platforms developers use to select \npm packages for their projects is the official \npm search engine, \npms~\cite{Abdellatif_IST2020,npms_about:online}.
+The \npms engine continuously analyzes the \npm ecosystem, and collects 27 package metrics from different sources (e.g. package repositories on GitHub).
 Using the collected metrics, a final score for each package is calculated based on three different aspects i.e., quality, popularity, and maintenance~\cite{npms_about:online,Abdellatif_IST2020}.
 The higher the score of a package, the more popular, better quality and better maintained the community perceives the package to be.
-Hence, a steep decline in a package score can be used as an indicator of a package \decline and a stable or increasing score can be an indicator of a package \textit{not in decline}.
+Hence, a steep decline in a package score can be used as an indicator of a package \decline and a stable or increasing score can be an indicator of a package \stable.

-It is important to note however that we want to evaluate the hypothesis that \emph{centrality can more aptly capture shifts in the community interest than currently used metrics}.
-Hence, we want to craft a dataset that allow us to use \npms score as validation, but is not directly influenced by the \npms score.
+It is important to note however that we want to evaluate the hypothesis that \emph{centrality can better identify shifts in community interest than currently used metrics}.
+Hence, we want to craft a dataset that allows us to use \npms score as validation, but is not directly influenced by the \npms score.
 To this aim, we craft the dataset using a multi-phase approach, as illustrated in \Cref{fig:npms_snapshots_timeline}.
-We first select packages that have shown a stable score during a period (Phase 1), and use this same period to evaluate the centrality of a package.
-Because the score metric is stable during this period, one would not be able to classify packages \decline from not \decline just by analyzing \npms score, and we can be sure centrality has not been influenced by already reported metrics.
-Then, in the subsequent period (Phase 2), we label packages \decline as the ones that have experienced a sharp decline in the \npms score and label packages \textit{not in decline} as the ones that have either remained stable or increased their \npms score.
+We first select packages that have shown a stable \npms score during a period (Phase 1), and use this same period to evaluate the centrality of a package.
+Because the score metric is stable during this period, one would not be able to classify the packages \decline from \stable just by analyzing \npms score, and we can be sure centrality is not influenced by already reported metrics.
+Then, in the subsequent period (Phase 2), we label packages \decline as the ones that have experienced a sharp decline in the \npms score and label packages \stable as the ones that have either remained stable or increased their \npms score.
 Using this process to craft the baseline, we also have a starting date for packages \decline given by the \npms score, which is at the earliest the start of Period 2.
-We can use this point in time, to evaluate how much in advance (if any) can our approach detect \decline before the decline is shown in the \npms score.
+We can use this point in time, to evaluate how much in advance (if any) our approach can detect that a package is \decline before the decline is shown in the \npms score.